Polarity (mutual inductance)

 An instrument transformer, looking at the high voltage side with dot convention and H1 marking.

 The low voltage side of the instrument transformer, with dot and X1 marking.
 The X1 and H1 terminals are adjacent.

 In electrical engineering, dot marking convention, or alphanumeric marking convention, or both, can be used to denote the same relative instantaneous polarity of two mutually inductive components such as between transformer windings.
 These markings may be found on transformer cases beside terminals, winding leads, nameplates, schematic and wiring diagrams.

 The convention is that current entering a transformer at the end of a winding marked with a dot, will tend to produce current exiting other windings at their dotted ends.
+In terms of voltage, if the dotted end on the input of the transformer has positive potential, so does the dotted terminal on the load side.

 Maintaining proper polarity is important in power system protection, measurement and control systems.
 A reversed instrument transformer winding may defeat protective relays, give inaccurate power and energy measurements, or result in display of negative power factor.
 Reversed connections of paralleled transformer windings will cause circulating currents or an effective short circuit.
 In signal circuits, reversed connections of transformer windings can result in incorrect operation of amplifiers and speaker systems, or cancellation of signals that are meant to add.